wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/data_parallelism.md

 This is bad news since almost every program has inherently sequential phases.
 In our example program the sequential phase is the "luminence" task.
-But even without this task, there many parts of a program that are sequential.
+But even without this task, there are many parts of a program that are sequential.
 For instance, a program typically needs to write produce output using sequential I/O operations.
 Even if these parts are short, Amdahl's law tells use that they severely